inkiltie/pizza-mockup/README.md

 ### Meteor Blaze

-Mockup implementation as a take-home assignment for the Wiivv company.
+Mockup implementation as a take-home assignment.